OPERS Medicare Connector Health Reimbursement Arrangement

 Any outstanding, qualified medical expenses in the retiree’s name can be submitted to the retiree’s Health Reimbursement Arrangement for reimbursement up to 24 months following the retiree’s death.

-Eligible spouses and dependents can also submit qualified medical expenses to the HRA for reimbursement until the funds in the HRA are exhausted.
-The balance of the HRA will be forfeited into the OPERS health care fund after 24 months of inactivity on the account.
+Eligible spouses and dependents can also submit qualified medical expenses to the HRA for reimbursement up to 24 months following the retiree’s death.
+After the 24-month period, the balance of the HRA will be forfeited into the OPERS health care fund.